Azure/azure-sdk-for-js/sdk/storage/storage-file-share/README.md

 // Use SharedKeyCredential with storage account and account key
 // SharedKeyCredential is only avaiable in Node.js runtime, not in browsers const sharedKeyCredential = new SharedKeyCredential(account, accountKey);
-const serviceClient = new FileServiceClient(
+const serviceClient = new ShareServiceClient(
   // When using AnonymousCredential, following url should include a valid SAS `https://${account}.file.core.windows.net`, sharedKeyCredential